Skin cancer overview

 The five-year survival rate for people whose melanoma has not spread is expected to be 98 percent.
 Once it has spread, the survival rate drops significantly, especially if cancer has reached distant parts of the body.

 Skin cancer is the most common cancer in the United States.
 When it’s detected and treated early, the cure rate is high.
-SCCA offers comprehensive treatment from a team of experts who specialize in all types of skin cancers.
+Fred Hutch offers comprehensive treatment from a team of experts who specialize in all types of skin cancers.

 Skin cancer can usually be treated successfully if it’s detected early.

-SCCA was formed, in part, to bring promising new treatments to patients faster.
-For skin cancer patients, this means more treatment options at SCCA than you might find elsewhere, including the chance to participate in one of many ongoing clinical trials conducted at SCCA and its partner organizations, Fred Hutch and UW Medicine.
+Fred Hutch was formed, in part, to bring promising new treatments to patients faster.
+For skin cancer patients, this means more treatment options than you might find elsewhere, including the chance to participate in one of many ongoing clinical trials conducted at Fred Hutch and UW Medicine.